jolow99/axinsure-p2p-insurance-primitive/README.md

 2. `AxinsureCore`: This contract is responsible for creating insurance policies, and for querying the oracle to issue payouts.
 It is deployed on our host chain, Polygon.
 3. `AxinsureCollector`: This contract is responsible for collecting funds from users and disbursing funds to the winners.
 It can be deployed on any chain.

+Overall, the system works as follows:

+- Insurers can create insurance policies on the `AxinsureCore` contract, which will be stored on the host chain.
+Insurers can create policies for any chain, and can specify the payout amount and payout conditions.
+- Users can buy insurance policies on the `AxinsureCore` contract, which will be stored on the host chain.
+Users can buy policies from chain, and can specify the amount of funds they want to contribute.
+- When the payout conditions are met, the `AxinsureCore` contract will query the `AxinsureOracle` contract to get the weather data.
+If the payout conditions are met, the `AxinsureCore` contract will call the `AxinsureCollector` contract on the host chain to disburse funds to the winners.
+The disbursement will be done using cross-chain messaging, which will allow the `AxinsureCollector` contract to disburse funds to the winners on the chain where the policy was created.

+In summary, the system uses cross-chain messaging to create a decentralized and transparent insurance system that is accessible to anyone and users can easily have payouts without having to worry about bridging assets or the underlying chain.

 # Experiences with Axelar

 1. Axelar was easy to integrate into the solidity code.
 A lot of abstraction has evidently been done to reduce the number of lines of code that has to be used.